-The drilling rig count remains low due to demand, mergers, and acquisitions but is expected to return to the mid-forties with a gradual increase expected over the next 2 years.
+The drilling rig count remains low due to load limits, mergers, and acquisitions but is expected to return to the mid-forties with a gradual increase expected over the next 2 years.

-There are 13 frac crews currently active.
+There are 15 frac crews currently active.

-Saudi Arabia and Russia announced continued oil production cuts through second quarter of the year.
-Middle East conflict, Russia sanctions, China economic activity, potential recessions, and shifting crude oil supply chains continue to create significant price volatility.
+Saudi Arabia and Russia announced continued oil production cuts.
+Middle East conflict, Russia sanctions, China economic activity, potential recessions, and shifting supply chains continue to create significant price volatility.